 The initial prototyping is typically going to be a low-cost materialization that is going to illustrate your idea so that it can be presented to people for their feedback.
 This can help managers filter the designs that best suit the project and strategic objectives of the company.

 The feedback received on the prototype will allow you to make the necessary improvements to your project.

 Planning the execution of ideas

 So, this is how you can implement strategic planning through design.
 For more information, you can reach out to Divami.
-You can even check out our portfolio to see how we’ve helped our clients achieve their business goals through our designs!
+You can even check out our portfolio to see how we’ve strategically partnered with clients to aid them achieve their business goals through our designs!